LinuxForHealth/FHIR/fhir-persistence-schema/docs/DB2SchemaMigration.md

 # Schema: Tenant Data

-The schema is based on the resources and types identified in the `ModelSupport.getResourceTypes()`.
+The schema is based on the resources and types identified in the `FHIRResourceType.ValueSet`.
 Each resource has a set of supporting tables for FHIR Search Parameters.

 > ![mt-table.png](mt-table.png)